madelineaolson/UW-MadisonProjects/README.md

 index.html contains html code for the main page of the website.

-main.py uses Flask to run the website and create other pages on the website.
+main.py uses Flask to run the website and create other pages.

 data from https://www.kaggle.com/datasets/leonardopena/top50spotify2019